Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Conclusion

-Allocation rules have the disadvantage that they do not always lead to the best solution.
-Nevertheless, they are utilized in many approaches as observed to answer RQ4, because they provide solutions in a short timeframe, which is relevant for many business process.
-Additionally, the primary studies used heuristics and linear programming as solution techniques, as well as machine learning approaches.
-The latter ones provide more context-sensitive solutions with the potential of a high solution quality if the training data is of good quality and representative of future cases.
-With regards to RQ5, the survey showed that many studies evaluate their approaches with simulation experiments, but only few works provide publicly available prototypical implementations.
+Allocation rules have the disadvantage of not always leading to the best solution.
+Nevertheless, they are utilized in many approaches, as observed \ingo{in the context of} RQ4 (solution strategies).
+Because \ingo{such rules} provide solutions in a short timeframe, they are still relevant for many business processes. \luise{Additionally, the primary studies used heuristics, metaheuristics, and exact algorithms as solution techniques, and trained rules and machine-learning approaches.
+The latter two provide more context-sensitive solutions if the training data is of good quality and representative of future cases.} Regarding RQ5 (\ingo{evaluation strength and prototype availability}), we showed that many studies evaluate their approaches with simulation experiments, but only a few works provide publicly available prototypical implementations.